JsWorld

 3.3 Mozilla property files

-Here is a useful example how to import all items from a Mozilla property file and pack them into a single JavaScript object:
+Here is an example how to import all items from a Mozilla property file and pack them into a single JavaScript object:

 // XPCOM shorthands